Nevada Registered Agent Rules 2026: $60 Agent Change, $75 Penalty, No PO Boxes

 For a deeper dive into the DIY decision, including the privacy trade-offs and situations where self-designation backfires, see our Can I Be My Own Registered Agent in Nevada? guide.

-This is the single most common compliance trap for new Nevada LLC owners.
-The registered agent address must be a physical street address where a person is present during business hours.
+This is a common compliance trap for new Nevada LLC owners.
+NRS 86.231 requires a street address for service of process — a physical location where a person is present during business hours.
 The Nevada Secretary of State rejects all of the following:

-- USPS PO boxes — any address starting with "PO Box" is automatically rejected
+- USPS PO boxes — a "PO Box" line is not a street address and is rejected

 - UPS Store / Mailboxes Etc. addresses — even though these use a street address format (e.g., "123 Main St #456"), the Secretary of State's office cross-references known commercial mail receiving agencies